ZhentangHe/PalladioArchSimWkspTemplate/README.md

 The one component here is a docker container and the repository is [here](https://hub.docker.com/r/palladiosimulator/palladio-experimentautomation).

-See more in official documentation.
+See more about devfile in [official documentation](https://www.eclipse.org/che/docs/che-7/configuring-a-workspace-using-a-devfile/).

 ## Usage
 There are two ways to use this template.